The Fascinating History of the Aspect Ratio

 Although the different aspect ratios were born from the technical requirements of film-making equipment through the ages, you can also use aspect ratios creatively in your work.

-For example, in The Grand Budapest Hotel, director Wes Anderson uses different aspect ratios in different scenes to denote the era in which each scene is set.
+For example, in The Grand Budapest Hotel, director Wes Anderson uses different aspect ratios in different scenes to denote the era in which each is set.

 1930s